99x/gh-code/README.md

 # gh-code

+**A Visual Studio code plugin to easily manage issues in a git hub repository**

-***How to start ***
+## How to start
-git clone
+- git clone
-npm install
+- npm install
-cd gh-code
+- cd gh-code
-code .
+- code .
-start debugging
+- start debugging
-It will launch a vs code instance with the extension
+- It will launch a vs code instance with the extension

-*** How to use ***
+## How to use
-#Linux
+### Linux
-Copy plugin folder to your ~/.vscode/extensions/ folder
+- Copy plugin folder to your ~/.vscode/extensions/ folder
-#windows
+### windows
-Copy plugin folder to the .vscode/extensions folder
+- Copy plugin folder to the .vscode/extensions folder

-And it will be available in your plugins.
+- And it will be available in your plugins.